mnnxp/cadbaselibrary-blender/README.md

 ### Control

  `Open` - open the next level (deeper).
-If a component of a list of user's favorite comoponents is selected, it will open the list of modifications for that component; if a modification of a component modifications list is selected, it will open a set of files for Blender.
+If a component of a list of user's favorite components is selected, it will open the list of modifications for that component; if a modification of a component modifications list is selected, it will open a set of files for Blender.

  `Go back` - return to the previous level (higher).
 If a set of files is open, the button opens a list of modifications of a component; if a list of modifications of a component is open, the button opens a list of a user's favorite component.